6 Traits Every Great IT Consultant Should Have

 -

 If you are like most people I know, you’ve probably experienced computer problems from time to time at the office.
-You may have even had some frustration with the IT consultant who was sent to fix those problems.
+You may have even been frustrated with the IT consultant sent to fix those problems.
 Why is it that computer techs are loathed by so many people?
 Sure, they have their challenges like everyone else, but is it more than that?
 What traits separate a good (or even a great) IT consultant from a bad one?
 It involves more than you might think.

 I’ve been an IT consultant for over a decade.
-I own an Apple certified IT consulting firm in Atlanta, and I work with enterprise level companies every day.
-Over the years, it has become clear to me what traits a person must have in order to be effective in this field.
+I own an Apple-certified IT consulting firm in Atlanta, and I work with enterprise-level companies every day.
+Over the years, it has become clear to me what traits a person must have to be effective in this field.

 1. Communication Skills